magento/architecture/design-documents/simplified-module-declaration.md

 * Register composer installation hook that will perform magento-specific module management.
 * Eliminate `registration.php` files.
   * Composer installation hook will generate a 'magento_components.php' file that will contain all magento components and their installation paths.
 Only this file will be included on every request.
   * Move module sorting behavior to composer installation hook.
 Use third-party topological sorting library.
 Write sorted modules to `magento_components.php`.
+This will allow to move module sorting from deploy stage to build stage of publication.
 * Eliminate `module.xml` - composer.json contains 'real' module name.
 Move 'legacy' module names in `composer.json`
 * Use `composer.json` for module declaration.